Summary: Peeling back a layer and finding the courage to look at what's underneath.

 The autumn wind blew through the large maple tree, carrying with it a few leaves barely hanging from its already bare branches.
 The dried bits flew skyward and eventually back down to join the other red and brown patches of foliage that had covered the streets of Konoha, mostly untouched by the small populace that was left waiting.

 When the troops finally returned, it was a joyous parade, albeit a weary one.
 The soldiers dragged their feet along the road, pushing the dead leaves off its path as they celebrated their homecoming.

-Sakura sat on a rooftop overlooking the sight of an overjoyed Naruto; his arm was swung around Sasuke, practically hauling the young man around in some frenzied effort to reintroduce everything that remained familiar.
+Sakura sat on a rooftop overlooking the sight of an overjoyed Naruto; his arm swung around Sasuke as he dragged the young man around in some frenzied effort to reintroduce everything that remained familiar.
 The old tower.. the training ground.. the monument…

 For the most part, the village had been completely rebuilt from the ground up, and along with it were new structures and reinforcements.
 Even Ichiraku didn't look exactly the same since Sasuke left.

 Not many things did.